Dear Mr. Electrician: How do I add a dimmer switch and new ceiling light fixture? I want to hang a light fixture where there is currently no wiring.

 The existing black switch leg wire was temporarily identified with green electrical tape.
 The other black wires get spliced together.
 The wood stud on the left side of this wall opening is perfect for attaching the new two gang plastic old work electrical box for additional support.

-INSTALLING NEW WIRING FOR A LIGHT FIXTURE
+NEW WIRING FOR NEW LIGHT

 The access hole in the wall and the access hole in the ceiling were made using “The Grabowski Method” (Hold the Saw at a 45 degree angle) to facilitate the installation of a new wire to feed the new light fixture.